grandchild/avs-preset-depends/README.md

   path              path(s) to preset files or directories.

 Options:
-  --winamp-dir      path to Winamp base directory, can also tolerate if you pass
+  -w, --winamp-dir  path to Winamp base directory, if given will resolve
-                    paths to `Winamp/Plugins` or `Winamp/Plugins/avs`.
+                    filenames for many resources including images and APE plugin files. also tolerates if you pass paths to `Winamp/Plugins` or `Winamp/Plugins/avs`.
-  -a, --find-apes   try and resolve APE ID strings into APE filenames within
-                    `--winamp-dir`.
   --help            display usage information
 ```